aashish2998/aashish2998/README.md

  Hi there 👋 , I am Aashish Kushwaha , an aspiring Devops and MLOps enthusiast.

-🚀 I am passionate about exploring the exciting world of DevOps and MLOps to optimize and automate the deployment, management, and scaling of applications and machine .
+🚀 I am passionate about exploring the exciting world of DevOps, Cloud, SRE and MLOps to optimize and automate the deployment, management, and scaling of applications and machine .

 🌱 I have current handson experience on :
 - DevOps practices and tools